NAME

 for an overview of the default options files.
 For the

-command the search start directory is the project
+update command the search start directory is the project

 directory.
 The following options files are searched for in each directory